Lack of Snowfall This Year Affects Nonnewaug Students in More Ways Than One

 Good skiing conditions require cold weather and a large amount of snow, without it skiing numbers find themselves decreasing.

-Fiona Gengenbach, Staff Writer
+Fiona Gengenbach, Reporter

 The small amount of snowfall this season has made a strong impact on Nonnewaug students and even affected some of their incomes.